babyakja/GA_capstone_project/README.md

 `url = "https://orion.apiseeds.com/api/music/lyric/" + artist + "/" + song + "?apikey=" + orion_keys['api_key']`

 1. Create song list of Kanye's body of work
   - To generate a full list of Kanye's discography, I wanted to use the most consistent and full reference of work available from him.
 Spotify was the obvious choice and fortunely there was Spotify wrapper available that allowed accessing using a Python library relatively easy.
-THis
+To access each song, I first had to look up each of Kanye's album using the album id used by Spotify and then extract from the returned dictionary the song name of each entry.
+Some simple `FOR` loops and function building made this part relatively easy.

 ```
 from spotipy import Spotify